Fr. Jason Samuel

 Masters of Divinity from the Episcopal Seminary in Nashotah, Wisconsin.
 Over the last 28 years, he has served Episcopal Churches in Wisconsin, Missouri, California, and

 now Utah.
-He comes to Logan with his family: Andy, his partner; Betty, his mother; and their Border Collie and Toy Poodle.
+He came to Logan with Andy, his spouse, and their two dogs.
 Fr.
 Jason loves traveling, exploring, and the outdoors, especially for hiking and snow skiing.
 He loves celebrating his Scottish heritage and Celtic Christian spirituality.

 "Love God, love your neighbor, change the world."